 However, with skating it can be a little cumbersome, everything in your pack is accounted for and considered for weight, typically I have to carry shoes.
 While I still skate commute from time to time, for practicality sake and ease I bike commute more than anything these days and it has the same effect on energy and mood as skating it’s just a little easier.
 I’ve been looking at some of the new Trinity mounted DOOP skates though, that would make skate commuting a little easier, especially for my shorter commute days.

-How did you deal with getting to work sweaty in the summer, did you have to pack extra clothes?
+How did you deal with getting sweaty at work in the summer?
+Did you have to pack extra clothes?

 So many extra clothes.
 There’s not much else I can say about it, it gets hot, I work outdoors a lot and extra clothes are just standard in any day pack.
 Luckily it’s not a big deal because of the nature of where I work.

 With practicing so many sports, are you having trouble finding time to do all of them?
 Has it affected how much you skate?